Hortense de Beauharnais: Later years

 At the Bourbon Restoration in 1814, Hortense received the protection of Alexander I of Russia.
 At his instigation, Louis XVIII granted her the title of Duchess of Saint-Leu (duchesse de Saint-Leu) on 30 May 1814.
 During the Hundred Days, however, Hortense supported her stepfather and brother-in-law Napoléon.
 In turn, Louis XVIII banished Hortense from France after Napoleon’s final defeat.
 She left Paris on 17 July 1815.

 During her banishment, Hortense began to focus on writing her memoirs, composing and publishing her musical works, drawing, and painting.
-Her home became a center for French art and culture.
-Established artists, composers, and writers were all fascinated by the banished queen in Switzerland.
+Her home became a meeting place for artists, composers, philosophes and nobles who supported the Bonapartes.

 Despite residing in Switzerland, Hortense remained involved in her sons’ lives.
 When one of her sons, Napoleon-Louis (Louis II of Holland), died in the Italian revolt against Austrian rule, she and her youngest son Louis-Napoleon escaped to France in April 1831.
-They reached Paris later that month, where Hortense discreetly contacted the new King of the French Louis-Philippe asking for passports so that she and her son could travel on to England.
-Louis-Philippe received her warmly at the Tuileries Palace and agreed to secure the passports.
+They reached Paris later that month, where Hortense discreetly contacted the new King of the French Louis Philippe I asking for passports so that she and her son could travel on to England.
+Louis Philippe received her warmly at the Tuileries Palace and agreed to secure the passports.
 He told her that, for the time being, the Law of Exile against the Bonapartes would be upheld, assuring her that "the time is not too distant that there will be no more exiles."
 According to Maxime du Camp, who had access to official dossiers, during his mothers' interview with the king, Louis-Napoleon was observed by authorities meeting with a group of conspirators who were planning to stage a coup to overthrow Louis-Philippe and bring Napoleon II to power.
 Hortense and her son were both implicated in the scheme.
 To further complicate the situation, rumor of Hortense's presence in Paris began to spread, and on 5 May a crowd of Bonapartists came to demonstrate outside her hotel on Place Vendôme, shouting "Vive l'Empereur".
 The new Orléanist government ordered Hortense and her son to leave France the next day.